-Dimitrov eases past Garin to reach Paris semi-finals
+Brutal Djokovic thrashes woeful Tsitsipas in Paris

 Dimitrov, however, broke straight back and wrapped it up on Garin’s serve on his first match point.

-Later on Friday, France’s Gael Monfils will snatch the remaining ticket for the season-ending APT Finals if he beats Canadian Denis Shapovalov.
+Later on Friday, France’s Gael Monfils will snatch the remaining ticket for the season-ending ATP Finals if he beats Canadian Denis Shapovalov.

 Should he fail, Italian Matteo Berrettini, who was eliminated in the second round here, will earn the spot for the Nov.
 10-17 event at the O2 in London.

-Rafael Nadal, who will take over as world number one on Monday, takes on local favorite Jo-Wilfried Tsonga in the last match of the day at Bercy.
+Rafael Nadal takes on local favourite Jo-Wilfried Tsonga in the last match of the day.

 Reporting by Julien Pretot; Editing by Pritha Sarkar